 Draw inspiration from the fonts, patterns, and color schemes that other brands are using, but make sure that the final design is entirely unique to your product.

-On the subject of fonts and color combinations, it is absolutely crucial that the information on your packaging be clearly printed.
+On the subject of fonts and color combinations, it is absolutely crucial that the information on your products packaging be clearly printed.

 When customers can't read the description or the instructions of your product easily because the color of the background clashes with the color of the font or because the typeface you've chosen is practically illegible, they'll probably move on to the next product on the shelf.